-What do you do when you are having sex dreams—and not about your spouse—but can’t seem to do anything to stop them?
+What does the Bible say about sexual dreams —and not about your spouse— but you can’t seem to do anything to stop them?
 One man wrote in to John Piper on the Ask Pastor John podcast expressing the shame and guilt he feels about the sexual dreams he has been having:

 “Why do I have lucid sexual dreams with people other than my wife, even people I have never met before?
 These dreams bother me intensely even after I wake up because I can’t help but feel that I have sinned, and even worse, I feel as if I had no control over it as with most of my dreams.
 I have a pretty unhealthy sleep pattern partly because I would rather not dream at all.”